SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-pages.md

  - Adding, deleting, and updating client-side web parts on "modern" pages
  - Alternative layouts (see note on *SharePoint Virtual Summit*)

-Numerous customizations are currently not supported for "modern" pages:
+Some customizations are currently not supported for "modern" pages:

  - Adding "classic" web parts on "modern" pages
  - Custom CSS via AlternateCSSUrl web property
  - Custom JavaScript embedded via user custom actions (see note on *SharePoint Framework Extensions*)